Detox Genes: CYP Genes and GST Genes

 How I Discovered "Toxic Genes"

-After being sick like this for almost a year, and spending nearly all of my time either in bed or researching how to get healthy, I stumbled upon research on the genetics of detoxification.
-It turns out there are a bunch of genes that can make it difficult for some people to eliminate toxins from the body—from air pollution, pesticides, fragrances, mold, estrogen, and even stress hormones.
+After spending a year sick for no identifiable reason, I stumbled upon research on the genetics of detoxification.
+It turns out there are a bunch of genes that can make it difficult for some people to detoxify the body—from air pollution, pesticides, fragrances, mold, estrogen, and even stress hormones.

 When I got my results back, everything suddenly made sense.
 I had not just one, but four of the key genes that make it difficult to eliminate toxins from the body.
 This discovery is what led me to start researching how to "eat for my genes," and it is ultimately what helped me get my health back.